lollo004/Forma/README.md

 ## Example Programs
 All example programs can also be found in `examples/` directory.

-Tower of Hanoi - Example:
+### Tower of Hanoi:
+A tipical problem trivially solved by Recursion.
 ```
 hanoi: N * S * S * S => N;